K-nonizing

 It is important to highlight that the canonical TDiff theory inherits the full phenomenology of its non-canonical Diff counterpart.
-This includes not only the background dynamics but also any associated pathologies or instabilities \cite{Hsu:2004vr,Babichev:2007dw,Sotiriou:2008rp,Creminelli:2008wc,Babichev:2016hys,BorislavovVasilev:2024loq}.
+This includes not only the background dynamics but also any associated pathologies or instabilities \cite{Hsu:2004vr,Babichev:2007dw,Sotiriou:2008rp,Creminelli:2008wc,Babichev:2016hys,BorislavovVasilev:2024loq} (see also \cite{Jaramillo-Garrido:2024tdv} for a detailed account of the sound speed in TDiff quintessence theories).
 A particularly interesting domain of application for this equivalence is that of black hole physics, where non-canonical field theories have been actively studied \cite{delaCruz-Dombriz:2009pzc,Sotiriou:2011dz} for example in relation to the (non-)existence of hairy solutions \cite{Sotiriou:2011dz,Graham:2014mda,Graham:2014ina} and as dynamical models for regular black holes \cite{Ayon-Beato:2000mjt,Guerrero:2020uhn,Bronnikov:2022ofk}.
-Another promising direction is cosmology, where $f(R)$-theories and $k$-essence models have been long employed to model both early-universe inflation and late-time expansion \cite{Armendariz-Picon:1999hyi,Garriga:1999vw,Chiba:1999ka,Bose:2008ew,DeFelice:2010aj,Chiba:1999ka,Bilic:2008yr,Bose:2008ew,Armendariz-Picon:2000ulo,Chiba:2002mw,Bertacca:2008uf,Nojiri:2010wj}.
-A prominent role in the interplay between local gravity and cosmological models is played by screening mechanisms such as $K$-mouflage/Kinetic \cite{Babichev:2009ee,Brax:2012jr}, D-BIonic \cite{Burrage:2014uwa} or chameleon \cite{Khoury:2003aq,Cembranos:2005fi} mechanisms and the canonization provides a novel (geometrical) way of understanding them in terms of a deformed volume element.
+Another promising direction is cosmology, where $f(R)$-theories and $k$-essence models have been long employed to model both early-universe inflation and late-time expansion \cite{Armendariz-Picon:1999hyi,Garriga:1999vw,Chiba:1999ka,Bose:2008ew,DeFelice:2010aj,Chiba:1999ka,Bilic:2008yr,Bose:2008ew,Armendariz-Picon:2000ulo,Chiba:2002mw,Bertacca:2008uf,Nojiri:2010wj}, and one should also mention the prominent role in the interplay between local gravity and cosmological models that is played by screening mechanisms such as K-mouflage/Kinetic \cite{Babichev:2009ee,Brax:2012jr}, D-BIonic \cite{Burrage:2014uwa} or chameleon \cite{Khoury:2003aq,Cembranos:2005fi} mechanisms.

+Let us emphasize that the equivalence presented in this Letter provides a novel (geometrical) way of understanding all of these phenomena in terms of a deformed volume element.
+From a computational point of view, the particularities of each side of the equivalence might differ from model to model, but having different languages with which to tackle a given problem is undoubtedly a useful and valuable tool.
+For instance, through the procedure here presented we are able to trade off (self-)interactions in the matter sector for purely gravitational ones.
+This may be relevant for screening mechanisms like K-mouflage which rely on the scalar field's self-interactions, while in the TDiff formulation the scalar self-interactions have been removed and the screening now will be due to the deformed volume element.

 A remarkable feature of the canonization presented in this Letter is its simplicity, since it only needs a deformation of the volume element.
 A relation between canonical theories formulated in extended geometries and non-canonical theories in standard geometries also exist in e.g. metric-affine theories \cite{BeltranJimenez:2017doy,Afonso:2017bxr}, but the geometrical modification is arguably more contrived since it requires a modification of the affine structure.
 Let us notice that our canonization procedure does not produce derivatives of $g$, but TDiff theories involving its derivatives have also been studied in e.g. \cite{Alvarez:2010cg,Lopez-Villarejo:2010uib,Blas:2011ac,Bello-Morales:2023btf,Bello-Morales:2023btf,Bello-Morales:2024vqk}.
 This is a crucial difference because the breakdown from Diffs to TDiffs generates a scalar that is dynamical if derivatives of $g$ are present, while it is non-dynamical in their absence.
 The latter is the case treated here, but the former would be interesting to e.g. canonize interactions with an additional dynamical scalar field.
 Finally, in this Letter, we have focused on a canonization based on a deformation of the external spacetime volume element.
 However, the presented procedure could also be extended to the deformation of other types of volume such as, for instance, the internal volume element of elastic media or the coset space volume in non-linear sigma models.
 We leave these considerations for future work.